rbrcsk/gatsby-starter-foundation/README.md

 ## Foundation TS

-A Typescript conversion of [Stackrole's Foundation][original], an awesome Gatsby starter.
+A gatsby theme for performan personal website, based on [Stackrole's Foundation][original] Gatsby starter.

 ### Changes from the original version